bbohen/resume/README.md

 ## Brad Bohen

-<mailto:bbohen@gmail.com> | 727-366-4397
+bbohen@gmail.com | 727-366-4397

-I love writing quality code, building products and working with others who enjoy the same.
-I am currently focusing on React / React Native for web & mobile app development and Node.JS, Python for server side development with an emphasis on GraphQL.
-Looking to learn new technologies and try new things is a constant hobby, currently I'm messing around with ReasonML and really enjoying it.
+### Highlights

+* 10 years of experience with developing modern applications and the data layers to power them
+* Helped lead and grow development team for Perch Security from series A funding to successful sale of the company
+* Architected functionality and solutions for highly active data pipeline responsible for over 30 million records a minute
+* Led development teams responsible for multiple enterprise applications (Sysco Foods and Siemens)

 ### Technical Skills

-* **Languages:** Javascript/Node.js, Python, HTML/CSS/SCSS/LESS, PHP, ActionScript, Java
+* **Languages:** Python, Javascript/Node.js, Go, HTML/CSS
+* **Python Specific:** Django/DRF, RQ, Flask, Graphene, SQLAlchemy, Pytest
-* **JS Specific:** React/React Native, Redux, NPM, Apollo, Electron, Webpack, Babel, Jest, Karma, Mocha, Express, Koa, Gulp, Grunt, Ember, Backbone, jQuery, Many More...
+* **JS Specific:** React/React Native, Redux, Electron, Webpack, Express, Koa
-* **Python Specific:** Django, Django REST API, Flask, Numpy, RQ, Graphene, SQLAlchemy
-* **Data:** REST, GraphQL, Postgres, Mongodb, Redis, SQL, JSON, XML
+* **Data:** REST, GraphQL, Elasticsearch, Postgres, Redis, Kafka, Logstash, Mongodb
-* **Infrastructure:** CI/CD, Jenkins, Bamboo, AWS, Cordova
+* **Infrastructure:** AWS (EC2, RDS, ECS, SQS), CI/CD, Jenkins
-* **Process:** Git, Gitflow, Scrum, Code review, TDD
+* **Process:** Git, Gitflow, "Agile", Code review, TDD

 ### Experience

+#### Perch Security

+* Senior Developer / Team Lead (_March 2018 - Current_)
+  * Work with small, distributed development team on planning, developing, testing and shipping new functionality
+  * Development of REST API with Django/DRF, Postgres, Redis
+  * Performance optimization of the API and it's utilization of associated systems such as Elasticsearch and Postgres
+  * Development of SPA with React, Material UI & Apollo tooling
+  * Development of Node.js microservice used for third party integrations
+  * Development of Go microservice used for authentication and enrichment of Kafka/Logstash data ingestion pipeline
+  * Architect and develop system for daily metrics of Kafka/Logstash data ingestion pipeline
+  * Architect and develop system for tracking the numerous device types of incoming logs within Kafka/Logstash data ingestion pipeline
+  * Use Logstash to create log parsers for the various formats of third party vendors
+  * Routine code review for both the API and UI of the product with a focus on tested, secure code

 #### Full Stack Labs

-* Senior Fullstack Developer (_August 2017 -_)
+* Senior Fullstack Developer (_August 2017 - March 2018_)
   * Work with small teams of developers on various enterprise level applications using Django, Flask, Graphene, React, React Native & Ember
   * Architect and implement authentication & authorization into enterprise level applications utilizing the OAuth2 & OpenID Connect specifications & the SSO capabilities of Okta
   * Collaborate & code review with teammates across various small teams across countries